dgatf/msrc/README.md

  - Altitude: Alt (0x0820)
  - Temperature: T1 (0x0401, 0x0402)

-Some of them needs to be adusted
+Some of the sensors needs to be adusted in openTx

 ### Adjust RPM sensor (EscR)